IcaliaLabs/dojo/frontend-training/html-css-training/week_one/02/README.md

 ### Web Developer Portfolio

-In this exercise, you will continue to create your own web developer portfolio by writing add the css style to the HTML markup of day 01.
+In this exercise, you will continue to create your own web developer portfolio by adding the css style to the HTML markup of day 1.

 *For this exercise, only the structure is mandatory.
 Copy (content text) placeholders (Lorem Ipsum for text, placehold.it for images) may be used.*